Twitchfire plot in the Hero AU

 Their eyes are open, pitch black, unseeing.
 For now.

-“That’s what they look like.
+That’s what they look like.
 One model, at least.
 Similar to what one of their royals looks like, actually… I always heard he was the only one who looked like that.
-And maybe he is now… Fuck, this place is old…”
+And maybe he is nowFuck, this place is old…”

-“They would’ve done it by now.
+“...They would’ve done it by now.
 Besides, Xenobots tend to be more colorful than that.
-I think these are dead models.
-I’ve never heard about them being… kept like this.
-They must have been important.”
+I think these are dead units.”
+Sunbird breathes a sigh of relief.
+“I’ve just never heard about them being… kept like this.
+I guess they were important.”

-Twitch nods, finally looking around the rest of the room more.
+Sunbird nods, finally looking around the rest of the room more.

 Spitfire chuckles quietly and leans her head on her shoulder.
 Her voice overly sweet, she says “Whatever we find down here, you don’t have to worry.
 You have me to protect you.”

-Spitfire takes her hand and starts walking, so Twitch follows, hoping that her partner knows this culture well enough to navigate the halls better.
-Twitch will gladly forgive the teasing if it means she doesn’t have to be here alone.
-She forgives it every time, but still.
+She takes her hand and starts walking, so Sunbird follows, hoping that her partner knows this culture well enough to navigate the halls better.
+She’ll gladly forgive the teasing if it means she doesn’t have to be here alone.

 Spitfire is uncharistically careful as they continue down the halls.
 On the one hand, it’s nice to see she can be careful when she thinks she needs to be.
-On the other, the thought of what could possibly make Spitfire think she should be careful fills Twitch with dread.
+On the other, the thought of what could possibly make Spitfire think she should be careful fills Sunbird with dread.

 She carefully watches every monochrome corpse, waiting for one to finally spring to life.
 Their shapes are greatly varied, most resembling some kind of anthropomorphic animal.
 The moving shadows from their lights gives them an eerie facsimile of a second life, especially when it happens to catch on something particularly reflective.

-Twitch suddenly remembers the wasp-like bots “guarding” the other door.
+Sunbird thinks of the wasp-like bots “guarding” the other door.
 She can almost imagine them with her and Spitfire’s colors respectively.
 A matching set.
 A pair.

 She shakes the thought from her head and plugs her weapon into the slot on the panel and turns.
 The door clicks and slides open, even quieter than the other.

-But as Twitch studies it more, she notices the golden bands around the limbs.
-They’re… golden.
-She freezes, glancing at Spitfire who is watching it intensely.
-Twitch looks back at it.
+Sunbird looks back at it.
 There’s red markings on the mask, as if mimicking closed eyes.
 Even the black might actually be a very dark blue, straining her eyes in the dim lighting.
 It catches the light like a thousand tiny stars.

 Across the robot’s body, pale blue LEDs light up six-pointed stars on the balljoints.

-The skeletons of wings wrapped around the robot suddenly come to life.
+The skeletons of wings wrapped around the robot come to life.
 Red light pours down between them, giving the appearance of membranes stretched between the bones.
 They unfold and hang delicately behind them for a moment.

-“Twitch.
+“Sunbird.
 We can not win this fight.”
 She looks over at Spitfire, already holding her blades with a look somewhere between absolute horror and grim determination.
 “But xe’ll attack me first.
 If you run fast, maybe xe won’t chase you outside.
 If xe catches you, we both die today.”

 “What?
-You want me to leave you to die?!”
+You want me to leave you to die?!

 “It’s that or we both die!
 I–“